resource-watch/slate/source/includes/api/_dataset.md

 connectorType |                                                                              | `rest` or `document`
-provider      | Dataset provider this include inner connectors and 3rd party ones            | [A valid dataset provider](##supported-dataset-sources) userId        | the user who registered the dataset                                          | valid id user.role     | the role of the user who registered the dataset.
+provider      | Dataset provider this include inner connectors and 3rd party ones            | [A valid dataset provider](##supported-dataset-sources) userId        | the user who registered the dataset                                          | valid id user.role     | The role of the user who registered the dataset.
 If the requesting user does not have the ADMIN role, this filter is ignored. | `ADMIN`, `MANAGER` or `USER` status        | the internal dataset status at connection time                               | `pending`, `saved` or `failed` published     |                                                                              | `true`or `false` env           | If the dataset is in the staging, preproduction environment or in production one          | `staging`, `production` or `preproduction`.
 Defaults to `production`